pawap/sentiment19/README.md

 ### local setup

-- configure and run mongo-server (no Authorization for now, please)
+- configure and run mongo-server (no Authorization for now, please) tutorial can be found under https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514
 - copy ```/src/main/resources/application.properties.local``` to ```/src/main/resources/application.properties```
 - configure your db-Connection-Settings in the new file.
 Never commit this file!
 It should be ignored by git, anyhow.
 - if you encounter any problems: ask someone.
 If you don't, you will probably fail.